appindesign/M-Time-Series/readme.md

 *Return* The function returns a single-column table.
 The column title is determined by the type of the start co-ordinate.
 The type of the column is the type of the start parameter.

-After creating the table you may enrich it, adding columns using functions such as DateTime.Date, Time.Hour, Time.StartOfHour or the generalised form of these, fnRoundTimestamp, from this library.
+After creating the table you may enrich it, adding columns using functions such as DateTime.Date, Time.Hour, Time.StartOfHour or the generalised form of these from this library - fnRoundTimestamp.

 ## fnRoundTimestamp
 *Purpose*